lrq3000/pyFileFixity/README.rst

-pyFileFixity provides a suite of open source, cross-platform, easy to use and easy to maintain (readable code) to protect and manage data for long term storage/archival, and also test the performance of any data protection algorithms.
+pyFileFixity provides a suite of open source, cross-platform, easy to use and easy to maintain (readable code) to protect and manage data for long term storage/archival, and also test the performance of any data protection algorithm.

 The project is done in pure-Python to meet those criteria, although cythonized extensions are available for core routines to speed up encoding/decoding,